Sales Funnel vs Pipeline: How Modern B2B Teams Unite Both for Growth

 – Implement lead scoring in marketing automation.

-– Maintain CRM as a single source of truth.
+– Keep the CRM a single source of truth.

-– Use AI to augment human efforts, not replace them.
+– Use AI to augment, not replace, humans.

 1. Define Your Stages and Qualify Rigorously